FYI

 6. Potassium (K) concentration:

-Potassium homeostasis is maintained primarily by your kidneys with the help of your adrenal gland and, less understood, your pancreas.
-The adrenal gland produces a hormone called aldosterone.
+Potassium homeostasis is maintained primarily by your kidneys with the help of your adrenal gland and your pancreas.

 most systems rely on